Nazeim/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 ## Configuration

-The image supports config customization with env variables.
 Depending on the env values the image generates `local.conf` file and stores it in `/waves/configs` directory.
 The simple rule of how to set a value in the configuration file: